-PhD Degree—First Year
+PhD Degree: First Year

 All first-year students participate in three lab rotations of their choosing.
 Lab rotations give students exposure to diverse research environments and help them select a mentor with whom to do their dissertation research.

 To help students select their rotation labs, the college offers the Graduate Student Research Opportunities course during the first three weeks.
 In this course, representatives from each of the six biomedical sciences programs describe the research interests of their faculty members.
 A faculty advisor also helps students select their rotation labs.All first-year students also participate in a core curriculum designed to provide a broad-based education in the basic biomedical sciences and to develop a sense of community and collegiality.
 The first-year core curriculum courses are:

-- Journal Club, where they practice analyzing papers and giving oral presentations.
+- Journal Club, where students practice analyzing papers and giving oral presentations.